 - Respect the game - youth soccer is about enjoyment and improvement, not win at all costs

-- No youth team has ever won the world cup - provide freedom to make mistakes and learn from them
+- Provide freedom to make mistakes and learn from them

 - Instill a game like training ethic, increasing the demands as the game gets faster and more physical